 For more up to date information and test results on the latest dryers see Which? who at the time of writing have reviewed 111 tumble dryers.

-Because of their resources and independence, Which? usually have the latest reviews and also collect the opinions and experiences of thousands of members – Which? tumble dryer reviews.
+Because of their resources and independence, Which? usually have the latest reviews and also collect the opinions and experiences of thousands of members.
 There’s plenty of free information but will need to be a subscriber (take advantage of the 1 month trial offer) to get the full benefit.
 (I’m both a subscriber and affiliate of Which?)